 What is the magnitude of the IV estimates compared to that of the OLS estimates in similar (first difference) specifications?
-In the online Appendix Table D.14, we present the results of the estimation of equation (7) but with the actual rather than the instrumented change in the spending share as our main explanatory variable of interest.
-When we do so, we obtain estimates that are of similar magnitudes to those above (0.8 to 1%).
-It should be remembered that in a candidate fixed effects / first difference context, our IV strategy was aimed at reducing the bias due to time-varying characteristics.
+In the online Appendix Table D.14, we present the results of the estimation of equation (7) but with the observed rather than the instrumented change in the spending share as our main explanatory variable of interest.
+When we do so, we obtain estimates that are of similar magnitudes than the IV estimates (0.6 to 0.8%).
+It should be remembered that in our candidate fixed effects framework, the IV strategy was aimed at reducing the bias due to time-varying characteristics.
 Hence, the fact that introducing candidate fixed effects strongly reduces the magnitude of the estimated coefficient (see Table 3a above) but instrumenting spending does not indicates that, from a campaign spending point of view, time-invariant unobserved characteristics seem to matter more than those varying over time.